National Day of Cook Islands

 In recent years, there has been some debate in the Cook Islands over the question of whether to pursue full independence from New Zealand.
 However, the Cook Islands government has thus far opted to maintain its current status as a self-governing territory in free association with New Zealand.

-See also National Day of Ghana
+See also National Day of Macau

 Public Holidays in the Cook Islands